 New franchisees often find the document intimidating as it can stretch for even 50 pages and most of them are filled with legal terminology.
 If you need help deciphering the terms, a franchise lawyer or even a Franchise dispute lawyer can help you to sort out the FDD.

 Franchising comes with a tried and tested business model that is bound to succeed at any condition.
-From production, marketing, operation, to the supply chain, you have to walk by the rules devised by the franchise, it’s not your business where you can tweak the rules as you see fit.
+From production, marketing, operation, to the supply chain, Modula advises that you have to walk by the rules devised by the franchise, it’s not your business where you can tweak the rules as you see fit.

 Above all, you don’t have the authority to create or even improvise, all you need to do is implement an already established system.
 If you are a free-spirited person who doesn’t care much about the regulations and protocols, buying a franchise might not be your cup of tea.